The World’s Most Dangerous Tourist Destinations

 The National Park Service warns that you should prepare for bear encounters whether you’re hiking, camping, or visiting other attractions in Yellowstone.
 (After all, you are in their habitat.)
 Very rarely, however, do encounters with grizzly bears involve conflict.
 Inside the park, the average is just one bear attack per year.
 Considering over 100 million people have visited Yellowstone since 1980, your chances of being injured by a grizzly are 1 in 2.7 million.

 The site of a nuclear disaster seems an unlikely tourist attraction, but Chernobyl’s Exclusion Zone keeps drawing visitors.
 From Kiev, it’s a two-hour tour bus ride to Pripyat, a city frozen in time.
 There you can witness what the former Soviet Union (now Ukraine) was like in 1986—and that’s about all you can do there.
-Because of radiation from the power plant explosion, tourists are warned again touching any objects or vegetation or even sitting on the ground.
+Because of radiation from the power plant explosion, tourists are warned against touching any objects or vegetation or even sitting on the ground.
+Plus, Russia as a whole is one of the dangerous countries you might want to think twice before traveling to.

 Formula Rossa Roller Coaster, Abu Dhabi